Common in the form of lichen simplex chronicus; uncommon as atopic dermatitis

 Differential Diagnosis

-Differential diagnosis includes psoriasis, seborrheic dermatitis, contact dermatitis, and eczematous candidiasis.
+Differential diagnosis includes psoriasis, seborrheic dermatitis, contact dermatitis, and eczematous Candidiasis.

 Treatment and management